 Alternative House—Fourth Sunday of the Month

-On the third Sunday of each month, members of the EYC (youth group) and the outreach committee have dinner with residents at Alternative House--an emergency shelter for abused and homeless teens located near Tyson's Corner.
-We prepare and eat dinner with the teens/staff at the shelter.
+On the third Sunday of each month, a family or small group from our parish prepare and have dinner with residents at Alternative House--an emergency shelter for abused and homeless teens located near Tyson's Corner.
 This ministry offers a great opportunity for fellowship with teens that are struggling with difficult circumstances.
-If you are interested in participating in this ministry, please email Fr.
-Stephen at email@example.com.
+If you are interested in participating in this ministry, please email Mary Beth at firstname.lastname@example.org.